ascensioncoin/bitcoin/README.md

 The developer [mailing list](https://lists.linuxfoundation.org/mailman/listinfo/ascension-dev) should be used to discuss complicated or controversial changes before working on a patch set.

-Developer IRC can be found on Freenode at #ascension-core-dev.

 Testing
 -------